Doctor of Occupational Therapy (OTD)

 If you've previously applied to this program, write an additional 150-200 words describing what has changed to ready you for the program since the last time you applied.

-Applicants to the Occupational Therapy Program are required to complete a minimum of 40 hours of observation/volunteering in human services, and 20 of those hours must be with licensed occupational therapists.
-The remaining 20 hours can be fulfilled through observation/volunteering in non-OT human services settings or via Alternative OT learning experiences.
+Applicants must complete a total of 40 hours of observation/volunteering in human services.
+20 hours must be with an OTR.
+The remaining 20 hours can be fulfilled through observation/volunteering in non-OT human services settings or via alternative OT learning experiences.
+Hours must be documented with the Volunteer Experience Form and Reflection Form.

 Submit a resume with your application.
 Your resume must include an "Other Relevant Work Experience" section to account for experience related to the OT profession.
 This should not include the volunteer experience that you submitted on the volunteer form.